salesforcecli/mcp/README.md

 Includes this tool:

 - `sf-query-org` - Runs a SOQL query against a Salesforce org.
+Set the optional `useToolingApi` parameter to `true` to query Tooling API objects.

 #### Users Toolset